abaykan/searchdir/README.md

 # searchdir
 DirSearch in Go.
 For my own learning purpose.
+These codes are messy af.
+Feel free to contribute so I know how to code properly.

 ### Screenshot
 <img src="https://assets.codelatte.net/images/uploads/ScreenShot2021-07-25at22.27.33.png">